top of page

 What types of payment do you accept?

 Most payments will go through our partner Stripe either here on the website or in your Filepass folder where your files are sent.
 These transactions are secure and well documented!
-I may also accept gear bribery >:-)

 10.